 The petitioners contended that the Notification and Circular were contradictory to the provisions of the Act, and, as such, no notification or circular can supersede the provisions of a central legislation.
 Section 65 (105) (zzzz) of the Act refers to the service provided or to be provided to any person, by any other person, in relation to renting of immovable property for use in the course or furtherance of business or commerce.
-The term "service" was referred to as something that was in relation to the renting of immovable property itself.
+The term "service" was referred to as something that was in relation to the renting of immovable property and not the renting of immovable property itself.
 The Notification referred to "taxable service as a taxable service of renting of immovable property," which was not provided under the Act.